MECE Framework McKinsey

 How is the MECE framework used to solve clients’ issues at consultancies?
 One method consultants use is to create an “issue tree” to arrange all the information that they have and divide this information into all possible issues and sub-issues.

 An issue tree is particularly helpful for solving large and complex problems as it facilitates splitting them up into smaller, solvable problems.
 “Issue trees” get their names from their structure—narrow at the top with the problem statement, and wider towards the bottom, even as each level accommodates more specific sub-issues or smaller problems.
-However, some “trees” are also created left to write, but the principle remains the same.
+However, some “trees” are also created left to right, but the principle remains the same.

 A common type of cases in which a MECE issue tree is used is profitability cases.
 Suppose the problem statement is “My restaurant is not profitable.”
 An issue tree is created, starting with the problem statement at the treetop.